neuro-inc/neuro-cli/docs/jobs_reference.rst

    .. attribute:: image

-      :class:`RemoteImage` used for starting a contatiner.
+      :class:`RemoteImage` used for starting a container.

    .. attribute:: resources